Arcan-Tech/impact-installation-script/README.md

 ## Launch the tool

 Once the installation is completed you should see a message saying so and the address where you can access the tool.
-It should be < protocol you set >://< IP you set >:3000, e.g. http://192.168.1.8:3000
+It should be < protocol you set >://< IP you set >:3000, e.g. http://192.168.1.8:3000 or in the cose of express installation http://localhost:3000

 you can launch the tool with `./run-impact.sh`, once all the containers have launched you can access the tool